 - a.
 Medicaid is mandated by Federal statute to require all written (non-electronic) prescriptions for all outpatient drugs for Medicaid recipients to be on tamper-resistant prescription pads.
-This requirement does not apply to e-prescriptions transmitted to the pharmacy, prescriptions faxed to the pharmacy or prescriptions communicated to the pharmacy by telephone by a prescriber. - b.
+This requirement does not apply to e-prescriptions transmitted to the pharmacy, prescriptions faxed to the pharmacy or prescriptions communicated to the pharmacy by telephone by a prescriber.
+Refer to Medicaid Services Manual (MSM) Addendum for more information on tamper-resistant prescription pads. - b.
 Legend and non-legend pharmaceuticals manufactured by companies participating in the federal Medicaid Drug Rebate Program, not on the excluded list (see below). - c.
-Preferred Drug List (PDL) is a list of covered outpatient drugs established upon recommendations from the Pharmacy and Therapeutics (P&T) Committee.
+Preferred Drug List (PDL) is a list of preferred outpatient drugs established by the Pharmacy and Therapeutics (P&T) Committee.
 Reference Medicaid Operations Manual (MOM) Chapter 200 for the P&T bylaws.
-Pharmaceuticals not on the preferred drug list, but within drug categories reviewed by the P&T Committee require prior authorization, unless exempt under NRS or federal law, excluded through recommendations of the P&T Committee or excluded by the Division of Health Care Financing and Policy (DHCFP). - 1.
-New pharmaceutical products not within reviewed PDL categories and excluded under state plan are available under prior authorization guidelines until the P&T Committee can review the product or evidence. - 2.
-Existing pharmaceutical products for which there is new clinical evidence supporting its inclusion on the list of preferred prescription drugs and are not excluded under state plan, are available under prior authorization guidelines until the P&T Committee can review the new evidence.
+Pharmaceuticals not on the preferred drug list, but within drug classes reviewed by the P&T Committee require prior authorization, unless exempt under NRS or federal law, or excluded through recommendations of the P&T Committee or excluded by the Division of Health Care Financing and Policy (DHCFP). - 1.
+New pharmaceutical products not within reviewed PDL drug classes and not excluded under the state plan are available under prior authorization guidelines until the P&T Committee reviews the product or evidence.